The narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us our fate was in her hands.

 We would spend all day with the nastiest mother on the face of the earth, and as soon as he walked in, she had an instant personality change.

-This is how a malignant covert narcissist behaves, they can be very subtle when they need to be, very clever, and I know since I couldn’t really do anything else but silently watch and observe.
+This is how a covert narcissist behaves, they can be very subtle when they need to be, very clever, and I know since I couldn’t do anything but silently watch and observe.

 How do you defend yourself against that?